arcus-azure/arcus.eventgrid/docs/preview/02-Features/publishing-events.md

 public void ConfigureServices(IServiceCollection services) {
-    // Requires Arcus secret store, for more information, see: https://security.arcus-azure.net/features/secret-store services.AddSecretStore(stores => ...);
+    // Requires Arcus secret store if not using managed identity, for more information, see: https://security.arcus-azure.net/features/secret-store services.AddSecretStore(stores => ...);

     // Requires Arcus correation, for more information, see: https://observability.arcus-azure.net/Features/correlation